Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.node.tools.md

 - [joi](https://github.com/sideway/joi) - The most powerful data validation library for JS
 - [Ajv JSON schema validator](https://github.com/ajv-validator/ajv) - The fastest JSON schema Validator.
 Supports JSON Schema draft-04/06/07/2019-09/2020-12 and JSON Type Definition (RFC8927)
 - [express-validator](https://github.com/express-validator/express-validator) - An express.js middleware for validator.js.

+# Log

+- [winston](https://github.com/winstonjs/winston) is designed to be a simple and universal logging library with support for multiple transports.
+A transport is essentially a storage device for your logs.
+Each winston logger can have multiple transports (see: [Transports](https://github.com/winstonjs/winston#transports)) configured at different levels (see: [Logging levels](https://github.com/winstonjs/winston#logging-levels)).
+For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.
+- 🌲 [pino](https://github.com/pinojs/pino) - super fast, all natural json logger